skverma618/docs/src/modules/http/v/2/request.md

 #### Security Fixes

-`get()` has also received a bunch of security fixes which prevent maliscious scripts from being passed into your application.
+`get()` has also received a bunch of security fixes which prevent malicious scripts from being passed into your application.
 In v2.4, you can choose not to sanitize data coming into your application by passing in `false` as the second parameter.

 <div class="class-mode">